fmway/alrc-termux/README.md

 * Automation plays songs automatically when you open Termux for the first time

-* Open a random image using imjbrand.
+* Automation Open a random image using imjpgrand

 ## Install